vvaltchev/tilck/README.md

 some of those people "just playing" with Tilck might actually want to contribute to its development.

-In conclusion, even if some parts of the project itself might be pretty complex, at least building and running its test **must be** something anyone can do.
+In conclusion, even if some parts of the project itself are be pretty complex, at least building and running its tests **must be** something anyone can do.

 [coverage]: docs/coverage.md